Laboratory of Zoonotic Viruses and Comparative Immunology

 Understanding zoonotic viruses through research to develop countermeasures

-Welcome to the laboratory of Dr. Arinjay Banerjee, Canada Research Chair in Zoonotic Virus and Animal Reservoirs.
+Welcome to the laboratory of Dr. Arinjay Banerjee, Canada Research Chair in Zoonotic Virus and Animal Reservoirs and Canadian Academy of Health Sciences Emerging Leader.

 (1) Virus-host interaction in wildlife reservoir species, such as bats, with a specific focus on comparative antiviral innate and intrinsic immunity against emerging zoonotic viruses.